 War time clothing influenced men’s fashion design after the war by coping or modifying uniforms into civilian clothes.
-Trench coats, bomber jackets, knit undershirts, pea coats, chino pants and aviator glasses all have roots in WW2 military clothing.
-With so much military surplus available after the war civilians would buy and wear military clothing for several more years.
-The improvement in machinery, textiles and manufacturing of military clothing made post war ready to wear civilian clothing a booming industry.
+Trench coats, bomber jackets, knit undershirts, pea coats, chino pants, and aviator glasses all have roots in WWII military clothing.
+With so much military surplus available after the war, civilians would buy and wear military clothing for several more years.
+The improvement in machinery, textiles, and manufacturing of military clothing made post war ready to wear civilian clothing a booming industry.
 The quality and eventually affordability of ready made clothing gradually put local tailors and seamstresses out of business.

 The biggest influence war time restrictions had on men was the further introduction of casualness.
-After the war the need for suits to be worn at all times were replaced by more causal sporting attire.
-Collarless knit tee shirts, open collar dress shirts, ascot ties, slip on loafers and sandals in summer became the everyday man’s dress code.
+After the war, the need for suits to be worn at all times was replaced by more causal sporting attire.
+Collarless knit tee shirts, open collar dress shirts, ascot ties, slip on loafers, and sandals in summer became the everyday man’s dress code.
 Men were tired of scratchy uniforms and confining suits.
-The freedom casual clothes brought to men were a big sigh of relief.
+The freedom casual clothes brought to men was a big sigh of relief.

 Fashion History Resources